malorieiovino/Computational-Prescriptivism/README.md

 | Pegasus | 0.225 | Highest distortion |
 | GPT-3.5 (Default) | 0.193 | High distortion |
 | GPT-3.5 (Feature-Preserving) | 0.146 | Moderate distortion |

+## Academic Context

+This thesis was completed as part of the MA Computational Linguistics programme at Goldsmiths, University of London.
+The research was conducted between September 2024 and September 2025, with field project support from Nextpoint, a legal technology company.

+### Programme Information

+Degree: Master of Arts in Computational Linguistics
+Department: Computing
+Institution: Goldsmiths, University of London
+Academic Year: 2024/2025

+## Ethical Considerations

+This Master's thesis research was conducted with careful attention to ethical implications.
+All deposition transcripts were anonymized prior to use, with identifying information removed.
+The work aims to promote fairness and inclusivity in AI systems by making visible the linguistic biases embedded in current NLP technologies.